Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 Expenses

-Participation in "Philosophy in Assos" is free, however, participants will be responsible for their own expenses including accommodation, transportation, food and drinks.
-(We may have a limited number of free rooms available for professors who travel from abroad.
-There is also a possibility of free camping.
-If you are interested, please inquire by writing to aristotle@philosophyinassos.org).
-We also assist all participants from abroad (professors, students, graduates) with their reservations for accomodation.
+Participants will be responsible for all their expenses including accommodation, transportation, food and drinks.
+We may have a limited number of free rooms available for non-speaker professors who travel from abroad.
+If you are interested, please inquire by writing to aristotle@philosophyinassos.org.
+We also assist all participants from abroad professors, students, graduates with their reservations for accomodation.
 Payments for accommodation may be made when checking out.
 "Philosophy In Assos" is not involved in the payment process and takes no responsibility for it.

-Room rates (without the discount) range from $10 to $70 per night including breakfast.
+Room rates range from $20 to $70 per night including breakfast.
 The guest houses in the village are usually less expensive than those at the sea side although there are also some hotels and guest houses at the sea side that offer rooms for approximately $30 to $50 per night including breakfast.
-All rooms are clean regardless of the price.
-A meal costs between $5 and $40.
-One bottle of wine is approximately $10 in a shop and $20 in a restaurant.
+A meal costs between $ 10 and $40.

 top